tristanpenman/n-puzzle/README.md

 N-Puzzle is a web app for learning about graph-based search algorithms.

-We use the 8-puzzle, which is an instance of the [Sliding Puzzle](https://en.wikipedia.org/wiki/Sliding_puzzle) problem, where eight tiles are placed on a 3x3 grid.
+We use the 8-puzzle, an instance of the [Sliding Puzzle](https://en.wikipedia.org/wiki/Sliding_puzzle) problem where eight tiles are placed on a 3x3 grid.
 The remaining position is an empty space.
 Tiles adjacent to the empty space may be moved into that space.
 The puzzle is solved by finding a sequence of moves (state transitions) that will allow us to move from the initial state to the goal state.

-An example initial state and goal state are given below:
+An example initial state and goal state are given below.

 **Initial state**: